astronomer/astro-sdk/README.md

 ### Defining dependencies

-When running SQL queries in Airflow DAGs, you need to define dependencies that break up your SQL into multiple, reproduceable steps.
+When running SQL queries in Airflow DAGs, you need to define dependencies that break up your SQL into multiple, reproducible steps.
 We offer two ways to define dependencies within an `astro` SQL file:

 The first way to define a dependency is by defining a variable via the `template_vars` frontmatter argument.
 We set `template_vars` so that our `join_customers_and_orders` query cannot run until both our `customers_table` and `agg_orders` queries finish.
-This data dependecy is equivalent task dependency in our DAG.
+This data dependency is equivalent to a task dependency in our DAG.
 The only difference is that we're defining it directly in our SQL instead of using Airflow's dependency operators.

 ```sql
 # join_customers_and_orders.sql